deejaygraham/deejaygraham.github.io/_drafts/building-a-custom-powershell-cmdlet-in-csharp.markdown

 tags: [ code, cloud, powershell ]
 ---

-## Building a Custom PowerShell Cmdlet in C Sharp

 Over the time I've spent automating deployment and build processes, I have fallen out with plain command line applications and batch files.
 In their stead, I favour